klippa-app/go-pdfium/README.md

 - Some platform specific quirks that have been implemented in PDFium (for example for Windows and MacOS) won't work because the WebAssembly build is compiled as Linux

-**Be aware that PDFium could use quite some memory depending on the size of the PDF and the requests that you do, so be aware of the amount of workers that you configure.**

 #### Getting started (WebAssembly)

-To get started, make sure that you create a separate package in your application that will start the worker.

 The examples below can also be found in the examples folder.